Skip to main content

 • Emoji acknowledgment (👀) when invoking agent commands.

-The Rule System is a core component of the Qodo v2 review experience that:
+Review Standards are a core part of the Qodo v2 review experience.
+They:

-• Applies them consistently during pull request reviews.
+• Apply them consistently during pull request reviews.

 When rules are not supported in a given environment, Qodo uses Qodo v1 review logic.